turingschool-examples/little-shop-7/PROJECT_README.md

 ## Over View
 The main features of "Little Esty Shop" include:

-- Inventory Management: Merchants can add, edit, and delete products, ensuring they have control over their store's inventory.
+- Inventory Management: Merchants can add, edit, and disable products, ensuring they have control over their store's inventory.

-- Invoice Management: Admins can manage customer invoices, updating their status and tracking order fulfillment.
+- Invoice Management: Admins can add, enable and disable, and upadte merchants, see all invoices, and update invoice statuses.

 - API Integration: The application utilizes a public API to fetch external data, enhancing the user experience with up-to-date information.